Domain-Aware Machine Learning for Accelerating MILP-Based Motion Planning with Temporal Logic and Chance Constraints: Background and Problem Formulation

 where $\vz:=(\vz_{0}, \hdots, \vz_{T})$ is a set of auxiliary integer decision variables with $\vz_t\in\mathbb{Z}^{n_\vz}$ denoting the integer decision variables at time $t$.
 Importantly, $c$ is a Boolean-valued function that depends on these integer decision variables as well as the continuous states to encode the motion task in hand via $c(\vx,\vz) = 1$.
 In this paper, these tasks will be logic and chance-constrained tasks for which we derive the specific forms of the function $c$ in the subsequent sections.
 We also introduced a cost function $J$ and mention that we could easily incorporate state and input constraints for $\vx_t$ and $\vu_t$.
-Due to the existence of integer decision variables $\vz$, the problem in \eqref{eq:milp_oc} is generally a mixed integer program.
-If we restrict the functions $J$, $f$, and $c$ to be linear in their arguments, we obtain an MILP as previously defined in \eqref{eq:milp}.
-In this case, we can map the motion planning problem in \eqref{eq:milp_oc} directly to the MILP in \eqref{eq:milp} with the decision variable $x:=(\vx,\vu,\vz)$ from which the definitions of $A$, $b$, $c$, and $I$ follow.
-Indeed, we assume that $J$ and $f$ are linear in the remainder.
+Due to the existence of integer decision variables $\vz$ and if we restrict the functions $J$, $f$, and $c$ to be linear in their arguments, we can map the motion planning problem directly to the MILP with the decision variable $x:=(\vx,\vu,\vz)$ from which the definitions of $A$, $b$, $c$, and $I$ follow.

 \paragraph{Discrete-Time Signal Temporal Logic} Signal Temporal Logic (STL) \citep{maler2004monitoring} is a specification language for expressing properties of real-time signals.
 A signal $\vx$ is a function from a time domain to a value domain.
 In this paper, the value domain is $\mathbb{R}^{n_\vx}$ (or subsets of $\mathbb{R}^{n_\vx}$).
-Discrete-time STL (DT-STL) is a variant of STL where the signal is defined over the discrete time domain $\{0,1,\ldots,T\}$ with $T$ being the aforementioned time horizon.
-Therefore, the signal $\vx$ may represent the trajectory of the system in \eqref{eq:dynsys}.
+Discrete-time STL (DT-STL) is a variant of STL where the signal is defined over the discrete time domain $\{0,1,\ldots,T\}$ with $T$ being the time horizon.
+Therefore, the signal $\vx$ may represent the trajectory of the system $\vx_{t+1} = f(\vx_t,\vu_t)$.
 The basic syntax of a DT-STL formula is as follows: